McNidday/simplePhpCms/README.md

  - Clone this repository or download

 >  Your will need apache server for
->                   this oneso make sure you have xamp or mamp installed.
+>                   this one so make sure you have xamp or mamp installed.

  - copy cloned project to www folder when using xamp or the assigned folder when using mamp.